 Jillian C. York is EFF's Director for International Freedom of Expression and is based in Berlin, Germany.
 Her work encompasses a broad range of topics, from digital security to the privatization of censorship.
 At EFF, she works on a number of projects, including Surveillance Self-Defense, Digital Citizen, and OnlineCensorship.org.
 Jillian's writing has been featured in Al Jazeera, the Guardian, Foreign Policy, the Atlantic, and the New York Times, among others.
 She is also a regular speaker at global events.

-In addition to her work at EFF, Jillian is a fellow at the Centre for Internet & Human Rights in Berlin and a founding member of the Deep Lab collective.
-She currently serves on the Board of Directors of Global Voices, and on the advisory boards of SMEX and R-Shief.
+Jillian is a fellow at the Centre for Internet & Human Rights in Berlin and a founding member of the Deep Lab collective.
+She currently serves on the Board of Directors of Global Voices, the IFEX Council, and on the advisory boards of SMEX and R-Shief.

 Jillian holds a BA in Sociology from Binghamton University, where—like a surprisingly large number of individuals in her field—she also studied theatre.
 She alternately resides in the Internet or on an airplane and can often be found blogging or tweeting, as @jilliancyork.